Looking for the best things to do on Big Sur? This is the guide for you!

 Taking a Big Sur Drive is by far one of the most scenic things you can do on your visit to California.
 This region holds a special place in my heart, and I hope you find the opportunity to experience it too!

-10 Stops on your Big Sur Drive
+9 Things To Do on Big Sur Drive

 1. Lovers Point Park